bleonheart/Lilia/documentation/docs/meta/item.md

 **Purpose**

 Sets a data field on the item and optionally networks and saves it.
+Keys `"x"` and `"y"` are stored numerically for position tracking.

 **Parameters**